HedleyPty/Regular-expressions/chapter1.md

 #The environment is populated with the vector `titles`

-#Replace ____ with the regular expression in order to find out how many movies has the word "Time"
+#Replace ____ below with the proper regular expression
+#in order to find out how many movies has the word "Time"
 #Don't change anything else!
 regex <- "____"
 length(grep(regex, titles,value=T))